Solo: A Star Wars Story: Plot

 On the planet Corellia, orphans Han and Qi'ra escape a local gang.
-They bribe an Imperial officer with stolen starship fuel, known as coaxium, for passage on a transport, but Qi'ra is captured before she can board.
+They bribe an Imperial officer with stolen coaxium, a starship fuel, for passage on a transport, but Qi'ra is captured before she can board.
 Han vows to return for her and joins the Imperial Navy as a flight cadet, being given the surname "Solo".

 Three years later, Han is serving as an infantryman on Mimban following his expulsion from the Imperial Flight Academy for insubordination.
 He encounters a trio of criminals posing as Imperial soldiers, led by Tobias Beckett.
 Han attempts to blackmail Beckett into letting him join the gang, but Beckett has him arrested and thrown into a pit to be fed to a Wookiee prisoner named Chewbacca.
 Able to understand Chewbacca's language, Han persuades him to cooperate to escape.
 Beckett, aware of the usefulness of a Wookiee's strength, rescues and enlists them in the gang to steal a shipment of coaxium on Vandor-1.
 The plan fails when the Cloud Riders, a band of space pirates led by Enfys Nest, arrive to hijack the shipment.
 The resulting chaos leads to the destruction of the coaxium and the deaths of Beckett's partner Val and their crewman Rio.

 Beckett reveals that he was ordered to steal the shipment for Dryden Vos, a high-ranking crime boss in the Crimson Dawn syndicate.
 Han and Chewbacca volunteer to help him steal another shipment to repay the debt so that Vos will not kill him.
 They travel to Vos's yacht, where Han finds Qi'ra, who has joined Crimson Dawn as Vos's top lieutenant.
 Han suggests a risky plan to steal unrefined coaxium from the mines on Kessel.
-Vos approves, but insists that Qi'ra accompany the team.
+Vos approves but insists that Qi'ra accompany the team.
 She leads them to Lando Calrissian, a smuggler and pilot, who she hopes will lend them his ship, the Millennium Falcon.
 Han challenges Lando to a game of cards, with the wager being Lando's ship.
 Lando cheats to win but agrees to join the mission in exchange for a share of the profits.